A Streamline upwind Petrov-Galerkin Reduced Order Method for Advection-Dominated Partial Differential Equations under Optimal Control: ROMs for advection-dominated OCP( )s

 As both $N$ and $N_{\text{train}}$ can be chosen by us, we should find sharp criteria in order to decide them.
 A possibility can be to set them in based on a study of the eigenvalues, using the estimate \cite{hesthaven2016certified, quarteroni2015reduced, rozzaweighted}:

-where $\Pi^{N}: Y \rightarrow Y^{N}$ is a Galerkin projector of functions from $Y$ onto $Y^{N}$. \eqref{eigenvalues} holds for the control and the adjoint in a partitioned approach, too.
+where $\Pi^{N}: W \rightarrow W^{N}$ is a Galerkin projector of functions from $W$ onto $W^{N}$.
 The second member of equation \eqref{eigenvalues} can be a measure of how well the FEM space is approximated by $N$ reduced basis over the chosen training set of cardinality $N_{\text{train}}$.
-We summarise the whole POD procedure in the below Algorithm \ref{alg:POD}.